Equivariant localization and completion in cyclic homology and derived loop spaces: Background

 \begin{defn} We consider the higher derived stack $S^1$ as the locally constant sheaf on $\cat{Aff}$ with value the topological circle $S^1$.
 Its affinization is the shifted affine line $B\G_a = \Spec C^\bullet(S^1; k)$ and the map $S^1 = B\mathbb{Z} \rightarrow B\G_a$ is induced by the map of abelian groups $\mathbb{Z} \rightarrow \G_a$. \end{defn}

 \begin{rmk} The stack $B\G_a$ is not an affine scheme since $C^\bullet(BS^1; k)$ is not connective, but it still has a well-defined functor of points; it is an example of a \emph{coaffine stack} (in the language of \cite{Lu:DAGVIII}) or an \emph{affine stack} (in the language of \cite{To:AS}).
-Explicitly, by Lemma 2.2.5 in \cite{To:AS} or the introduction to Section 4 of \cite{Lu:DAGVIII}, it is the left Kan extension\footnote{That is, the (fully faithful) left adjoint to the restriction of a prestack (i.e. a functor $\cat{DRng} \rightarrow \cat{S}$) to a classical prestack (i.e. a functor $\cat{Rng} \rightarrow \cat{S}$).} of the classical stack\footnote{In fact, coaffine stacks are always left Kan extensions of classical stacks.} sending an affine scheme $S = \Spec(R)$ to the Eilenberg-Maclane space $K(R, 1)$ where $R$ is considered as an abelian group under addition.
-In particular, the affinization map on $S$-points is given by Eilenberg-Maclane spaces $K(1, \mathbb{Z}) \rightarrow K(1, S)$ where we consider $S$ as an abelian group under addition.
+Explicitly, by Lemma 2.2.5 in \cite{To:AS} or the introduction to Section 4 of \cite{Lu:DAGVIII}, it is the right Kan extension\footnote{That is, the (fully faithful) left adjoint to the restriction of a prestack (i.e. a functor $\cat{DRng} \rightarrow \cat{S}$) to a classical prestack (i.e. a functor $\cat{Rng} \rightarrow \cat{S}$).} of the classical stack\footnote{In fact, coaffine stacks are always left Kan extensions of classical stacks.} sending an affine scheme $S = \Spec(R)$ to the Eilenberg-Maclane space $K(R, 1)$ where $R$ is considered as an abelian group under addition.
+The affinization map $S^1 \rightarrow B\G_a$ is given on $S$-points by the map of Eilenberg-Maclane spaces $K(1, \mathbb{Z}) \rightarrow K(1, S)$ where we consider $S$ as an abelian group under addition.
 We fix an isomorphism $C^\bullet(S^1; k) \simeq k[\eta]$ where $|\eta| = 1$.

 \end{rmk}

 \begin{defn} Let $X$ be a prestack.
 We define the derived loop space and its variants as follows. \begin{itemize} \item The \emph{(derived) loop space} of $X$ is the derived mapping stack

 The second presentation is a consequence of the presentation of $S^1$ via the homotopy pushout $S^1 \simeq \pt \coprod_{S^0} \pt = \Sigma S^0$, and the property that derived mapping stacks take coproducts in the source to products.
 The evaluation map $p: \LL X \rightarrow X $ realizes the loop space as a relative group stack over $X$.
 The derived loop space has a canonical $S^1$-action by loop rotation. \item The \emph{formal loop space} $\LLf(X)$ is the completion of $\LL(X)$ along constant loops $X \rightarrow \LL X$.
 It inherits a loop rotation $S^1$-action from $\LL X$. \item The \emph{unipotent loop space} $\LL^u(X)$ is the derived mapping stack